 I shook my head really hard and said, “No!”
 Mom or dad used to wash me, but I didn’t want them to anymore, because that made me feel like a little kid.
 I wanted to be more like a big kid so I wanted to do it by myself.

 I cupped water in my hands and poured it over my head like dad had shown me.
 Then rubbed the soap bar in my hair until it got bubbly and slippery on my head.
 Again cupping water in my hands, I dumped handfuls of it on my head.
 All the boats quivered in the water.
 I imagined it was nighttime in my story, and all the boats were shaken by the waves.
 The goodguy boat that had got hit by the pirate cannonball sank.
 Luckily all the sailors but one were able to escape and not get drowned.
 I now took the soap and rubbed it all over my body including the parts of me that were under the water.
 Now all rinsed off I picked up each toy ship, looked at it closely and put it back in the bin just outside the tub.
 I put all the green and gray soldiers back in the bin.
 I got up in the tub and used my foot to flip the drain lever open.
 Dad did it with his hand, but I liked doing it with my foot pretending it was another hand.
 The water started to glug glug out of the tub.
 I got out of the tub and stood on that special towel that was always on the bathroom floor, and I rubbed myself with the other towel dad had left for me and then walked naked back into my room.
 I looked behind me and there were wet spots on the wood floor where my feet had been.
 Finally, I put on my pajamas and got into bed under my covers.

 “I’m ready!”
 I called out.
 I was getting used to this talking thing.

-My dad came into my room grinning, a hardcover book cradled in his right hand.
+Dad came into my room grinning, holding a book in his right hand.